Frequently Asked Questions About the TOEFL iBT® Test

 - What if I observe questionable or unacceptable behavior at the testing site?

-Please contact ETS as soon as possible to report any observed behavior that may lead to an invalid score — for example, someone copying from another test taker, taking a test for someone else, having access to test questions or answers before the test or using notes or unauthorized aids.
+Please contact ETS as soon as possible to report any observed behavior that may lead to an invalid score — for example, someone copying from another test taker, taking a test or part of a test for someone else, having access to test questions or answers before the test or using notes or unauthorized aids.
 All information is held in strictest confidence.

 - Email: TSReturns@ets.org